Antonio Guterres, UNHCR Higher Commissioner

 Hundreds of migrants and asylum seekers all over Europe are fleeing from war, persecution or poverty.
 In the last years the number of migrants seeking refuge has grown considerably, due to several ongoing wars, the increasing intolerance toward minorities in many countries and the global economical crisis.

-UN High Commissioner, Antonio Guterres, has launched the UNHCR's annual '2008 Global Trends' report which shows the number of people forcibly uprooted by conflict and persecution worldwide stood at 42 million at the end of last year.
+This week the UN High Commissioner, Antonio Guterres, has launched the UNHCR's annual '2008 Global Trends' report which shows the number of people forcibly uprooted by conflict and persecution worldwide stood at 42 million at the end of last year.

 Nevertheless, while the need for protection is increasing, the open attitude of those countries where migrants seek refuge is decreasing.